 - Certain unhealthy habits could be the reason for falling ill very often

 - The most important practice is to wash hands regularly

 - Using cell phone in the toilet can risk UTIs.

 If you fall ill very frequently, this one is for you.
 Turns out your daily life habits have a big role to play here.
 Certain unhealthy habits could be the reason for falling ill every now and then.
 Microbiologist Professor Sally Bloomfield says that people usually believe that the dirtiest places are the toilet seat and the floor.
 But this is just a myth.
 She states that there are filthier places you never even thought about and should be aware of, News.com.au reported.

 She states that the most important practice is to wash hands regularly and keeping surfaces like door handles and phones as clean as possible.
 Getting into unhealthy habits is easy, but getting out of it may not always be.
 So why get into such practices in the first place.

 1. Using cell phone when on the toilet

 One such habit is using the cell phone when on the toilet.
 Your time just passes away so easily.
 But beware!
 This one is a very dangerous mistake to make.
 This one habit is the one to blame for UTIs.

-"Toilet seats, handles, sinks and taps are covered in germs such as E. coli, which can cause urinary tract infections and intestinal illness, C. diff which can result in diarrhoea, and acinetobacter which can cause a contagious respiratory infection," he added.
+"Toilet seats, handles, sinks, and taps are covered in germs such as E. coli, which can cause urinary tract infections and intestinal illness, C. diff which can result in diarrhea, and Acinetobacter which can cause a contagious respiratory infection," he added.